 Then, for a few seconds anyway, the three of us stood there in silence, seeing the water for what it was.

 Zander Sherman published The Curiosity of School: Education and the Dark Side of Enlightenment in 2012.

-Genevieve Simms received a gold National Magazine Award in 2010.
+Genevieve Simms held a 2012 printmaking residency at the Frans Masereel Centrum in Belgium.
 She is a regular Walrus contributor.